robang74/roberto-a-foglietta/341-stupidity-is-the-true-evil.md

 ### A Concept hard to get?

 The above was initially written as a [post](https://www.linkedin.com/posts/robertofoglietta_stupidity-is-the-true-evil-is-evil-a-thing-activity-7380596163491741696-kVeG) and then I [check](https://chatgpt.com/share/68e2751a-d31c-8012-95ce-3efdd2b27461) against ChatGPT opinion.
+Here the [transcription](data/341-stupidity-is-the-true-evil-chatgpt-check.txt):

 - `[HO]>` What do you think about this post?